 Row 1: Pull up a loop in any corner and chain 3.
 DC around the entire blanket, work 3 DCs into each corner stitch.

 Row 2: When you reach the corner you started with, work 3 DCs into that corner, then go around the blanket again, this time alternating front and back post double crochet.
 A front post DC means you insert your hook from front to back around the post of the next DC and work your DC.
 A back post DC means you insert your hook from the back to the front and work a DC.
-Here is a short video clip to show you how this is done:
+Here is a video to show you how this is done:

 (If you have trouble loading the clip, you can also view the video on YouTube)